 - 4 cups tomatillos husked, rinsed and chopped

 - 1/2 cup chopped cilantro

-- Add olive oil to a saucepan and heat over medium high heat.
-Add the onion, garlic, poblano, and jalapeño.
-Cook until lightly browned.
+- Add 1 tablespoon olive oil to a saucepan and heat over medium high heat.
+Add the 1/2 cup onion, 3 garlic cloves, 1 poblano, and 1 jalapeño and sauté until lightly browned.

 - Simmer until soft.
 About 10 minutes